 While we wish to share our school with student visitors, we also wish to maximize student learning in the classroom.
 For this reason, the number of visitors to the high school during school hours is limited.
-If a student wishes to bring a guest on campus during school hours, the following procedures must be followed: • High School students are entitled to bring one guest on campus for either the morning or the afternoon.
-Students guests can visit for a half-day only; • High School students must first complete the guest permission form and have it signed by the principal or assistant principal at least 24 hours in advance of the
+If a student wishes to bring a guest on campus during school hours, the following procedures must be followed:

+- High School students are entitled to bring one guest on campus for either the morning or the afternoon.
+Students guests can visit for a half-day only; - High School students must first complete an online Campus Access Request and receive approval from the principal or assistant principal at least 24 hours in advance of the visit; - Student guests cannot enter classrooms when classes are in session.
+They may go to the library, the student center or wait outside by the coffee tables.